The Professor's House: Nationalism

 The Professor's House was written in 1925, in post-war America.
 In a similar fashion to F. Scott Fitzgerald's The Great Gatsby, Cather narrates a story about the moral decline of a money-driven society.

 Tom displays an Emersonian understanding of national identity.
 His sense of Americanness is connected to the land and its beauty, and he believes in a collective possession of this land and all of its history for all Americans.
 His anger at Roddy’s sale of the Native American artifacts to the Germans stems from a belief that they were a piece of American history, that they were of the land, and therefore nobody had the right to sell them, much less to a non-American.
 Tom’s ultimate experience of connection to an American identity comes during his night on the mesa alone after his confrontation with Roddy, when he discovers “the mesa was no longer an adventure, but a religious emotion” and, “It was possession”.

-Louie’s sense of national identity in contrast centers on money and the economic greatness of the country.
+Louie’s sense of national identity, in contrast, centers on money and the economic greatness of the country.
 He spends liberally the income derived from Tom’s advances in engineering.
-Louie wears the source of his wealth proudly—the fact that his livelihood is derived from his wife’s deceased fiancé does not create tension between husband and wife nor between the couple and society.
-His announcement, “We have named our place for Tom Outland, a brilliant young American scientist and inventor, who was killed in Flanders, fighting with the Foreign Legion, the second year of the war, when he was barely thirty years of age,” displays his pride in and respect for his benefactor, and his recognition that Tom’s loyalty to the nation has brought Louie the monetary success he enjoys is representative of his understanding that America's economic success now takes precedence in defining the country and its people.
+Louie wears the source of his wealth proudly; the fact that his livelihood is derived from his wife’s deceased fiancé does not create tension between husband and wife, nor between the couple and society.
+His announcement, “We have named our place for Tom Outland, a young American scientist and inventor, who was killed in Flanders, fighting with the Foreign Legion, the second year of the war, when he was barely thirty years of age,” displays his pride in and respect for his benefactor, and his recognition that Tom’s loyalty to the nation has brought Louie the monetary success he enjoys is representative of his understanding that America's economic success now takes precedence in defining the country and its people.